-In electronic adherence monitoring (EAM), a device records each opening with a date-and-time stamp as a proxy for medication ingestion.
-Standard EAM devices store these data for later transfer to a computer; wireless devices are been increasingly used and transmit these data over cellular networks in real time [1].
+In electronic adherence monitoring (EAM), a device records each opening with a date-andtime stamp as a proxy for medication ingestion.
+Standard EAM devices store this data for later transfer to a computer; wireless devices are been increasingly used and transmit this data over cellular networks in real time[1].

-Recent randomized trials have generally shown improvement in adherence when real-time EAM are coupled with text message reminders [2-4]; however, it is unclear how EAM monitoring itself or other types of associated interventions influence adherence behavior.
+Recent randomized trials have generally shown improvement in adherence when real-time EAM are coupled with text message reminders[2-4]; however, it is unclear how EAM monitoring itself or other types of associated interventions influence adherence behavior.

-We present an ad-hoc analysis of a cohort study of adults taking antiretroviral therapy (ART) in Uganda that initially involved a standard EAM device, followed subsequently by a real-time EAM device and home visits for sustained adherence interruptions.
+We present an ad hoc analysis of a cohort study of adults taking ART in Uganda that initially involved a standard EAM device, followed subsequently by a real-time EAM device plus home visits for sustained adherence interruptions.
 We assessed differences in overall adherence and sustained adherence interruptions between these two periods.